99003570/DemoKart/README.md

 # DemoKart

+# Introduction

+The product/application will help users to search and buy products of there choicess sitting on one place with the help of internet running devices.
+There is cart inside the application where one can add there selected itmes and after that there are option of different types of payment methods for the user.

 # Swot Analysis: -
   # (i).
 Strengths   --
       1. It will be really helpful as home delivery of vast variety of products will be done by just fews clicks on the device screen.